Please click Here to view the Pay Plan Authorization.

 A penalty of 5% of the unpaid balance will be added if you have no other delinquencies and the taxes are paid within 30 days of the tax due date.
 After 30 days (or if you have other delinquencies) the penalty amount is 10% of the unpaid balance.

 If possible you should bring the mobile home title to the Treasurer's office to obtain a permit.
 If you do not have the title, we need the vehicle identification number (VIN) of the trailer.
 If you are obtaining a moving permit you need to provide the new location address.
 We also need the name of the current mobile home owner to verify the taxes have been paid.
 To obtain a title transfer all of the taxes must be paid current.
-If it is after the January 15th assessment date you must pay an estimated tax for the next year.
-To obtain a moving permit you must have the full year's tax paid.
-If it is after the January 15th assessment date you must pay an estimated tax for next year.
+Under certain circumstances you may need to pay an estimated tax for the next year.

 All parcels that have a balance due from spring of the prior year or before are eligible for the tax sale.
 Tax sale notices will be sent out in July.
 At that time there will also be a $45.00 fee applied.
 You would have from July up until the day of the sale to pay the back taxes.
 If your property does sell at the tax sale, you can still redeem the property but you will also have to pay tax sale fees and daily accruing interest.